The Aviation Midshipmen Story

 The outlook changed somewhat in June 1950 when the Korean War broke out.
 Suddenly there was a great demand for aviators.
 Midshipmen, and those newly commissioned as Ensigns, in maritime and carrier aviation squadrons soon found themselves thrust into combat.
 A number of these were the first Midshipmen to fight and die in combat since the U. S. – Mexican War of 1846.

-As the year 2009 winds down, the number remaining in the Flying Midshipmen Association has dwindled to less that 700.
+As the year 2010 winds down, the number remaining in the Flying Midshipmen Association has dwindled to less than 650.
 It became apparent that something was needed to perpetuate the name of this unique and distinguished group before they passed away.
-One solution was found in the establishment of a partnership with the USS Midway Museum for what is now known as the Flying Midshipmen Youth Aviation Training Program.
+The solution was found in the establishment of a partnership with the USS Midway Museum for what is now known as the Flying Midshipmen Youth Aviation Training Program.

 The program is now in place aboard Midway University to annually train young aviation enthusiasts in the fundamentals of aviation that will permit them to pass the FAA Private Pilot knowledge test.
 The program is supported through contributions to the Flying Midshipmen Endowment Fund, administered by the San Diego Foundation, and matched by Midway with funds raised in support of their educational programs.
 The association now has assurance that the Aviation Midshipmen legacy will be preserved in perpetuity.